shmuelzon/esp32-ble2mqtt/README.md

 ```
 * `ssid` - The WiFi SSID the ESP32 should connect to
 * `password` - The security password for the above network
-* `hostname` - The hostname to register with on the WiFi network.
 * `eap` - WPA-Enterprise configuration (for enterprise networks only)
   * `method` - `TLS`, `PEAP` or `TTLS`
   * `identity` - The EAP identity